4d/docs/docs/commands-legacy/substring.md

 If *firstChar* plus *numChars* is greater than the number of characters in the string, or if *numChars* is not specified, **Substring** returns the last character(s) in the string, starting with the character specified by *firstChar*.
 If *firstChar* is greater than the number of characters in the string, **Substring** returns an empty string ("").

 **Warning:** When you use this command in a multi-style context, you need to convert any Window end-of-line characters ('\\r\\n') into single ('\\r') characters in order for processing to be valid.
 This is due to the mechanism which normalizes 4D line endings to ensure multi-platform compatibility for texts.
-For more information, refer to [Automatic normalization of line endings](/4Dv20R6/4D/20-R6/Programming-Notes.300-6958941.en.html#1285389).
+For more information, refer to *Automatic normalization of line endings*.

 #### Example 1